-Linköping University uses four grading systems, depending on the course or programme, and the grades you earn will be translated into credits in the ECTS system (the European Credit Transfer and Accumulation System).
+Linköping University uses four different grading systems, depending on the course or programme.
 Full-time studies usually require 40 hours of study per week.
 Lectures and seminars are most often held during the day, which is important to remember if you plan, for example, to have a job alongside your studies.

 In the Swedish academic environment, the student-teacher relationship is quite informal and students are free to approach and question their teachers.
 It is also customary that you address your lecturers or teachers by their first name.
 As a student here you are expected to be independent in your work and take responsibility for the quality of your learning.